B.2.f. Residential Life Policies

 - Possession of large appliances such as refrigerators in excess of 3.8 cubic feet, freezers, washers, or dryers is prohibited.

-- Construction of partitions, subdividing rooms, construction of additions, installation or modification or electrical wiring or plumbing, or altering means of egress is prohibited.
+- Construction of partitions, subdividing rooms, additions, installations that could potentially alter room egress, installation or modification of electrical wiring, life safety equipment, or plumbing, or altering means of egress is prohibited.

 Fire Safety inspections will be organized and conducted on an on-going basis as deemed appropriate.
 Students will be reminded that inspections will occur at the beginning of each semester, and will be advised of the conditions following the inspections.
 Any material in violation of the fire safety regulations will be confiscated at the time of the inspection, and the student fined.